Palo (religion): Fundamentos

 The contents of the nganga are termed the fundamentos, and are believed to contribute to its power.
-A key ingredient are sticks, termed palos, which are selected from specific species of tree.
-The choice of tree selected indicates the sect of Palo involved, with the sticks believed to embody the properties and powers of the trees from which they came.
-Soil from various locations is added, for instance from a graveyard, hospital, prison, and a market, as may water from various sources, including a river, well, and the sea.
+Sticks, called palos, are key ingredients; palos are selected from certain species of tree.
+The choice of tree selected indicates the branch of Palo involved, with the sticks believed to embody the properties and powers of the trees from which they came.
+Soil may be added from various locations, for instance from a graveyard, hospital, prison, and a market, as may water taken from a river, a well, and the sea.
 A matari stone, representing the specific mpungu linked to that nganga, may be incorporated.
 Other material added can include animal remains, feathers, shells, plants, gemstones, coins, razorblades, knives, padlocks, horseshoes, railway spikes, blood, wax, aguardiente liquor, wine, quicksilver, and spices.
-Objects that are precious to the owner, or which have been obtained from far away, may be added, and the harder that these objects are to obtain, the more significant they are often regarded.
+Objects that are precious to the owner, or which have been obtained from far away, may be added, and the harder that these objects are to obtain, the more significant they are often considered to be.
 This varied selection of material can result in the nganga being characterised as a microcosm of the world.

 The precise form of the nganga, such as its size, can reflect the customs of the different Palo traditions.
 Ngangas in the Briyumba tradition are for instance characterised by a ring of sticks extending beyond their rim.
 Objects may also be selected for their connection with the indwelling mpungu.
 A nganga of Sarabanda for instance may feature many metal objects, reflecting his association with metals and war.
 As more objects are added over time, typically as offerings, the quantity of material will often spill out from the vessel itself and be arranged around it, sometimes taking up a whole room.
-Objects being used in Palo healing and hexing rituals, such as small packages or dolls, may also be temporarily placed near to the nganga to ensure their effectiveness.
 The mix of items produces a strong, putrid odour and attracts insects, with Ochoa describing the ngangas as being "viscerally intimidating to confront".